Henry Meds Semaglutide Review

 Henry Meds liraglutide and tirzepatide

-In addition to semaglutide, Henry Meds offers tirzepatide (generic for Mounjaro and Zepbound) and liraglutide (generic for Saxenda and Victoza).
+In addition to semaglutide, Henry Meds offers tirzepatide (the active ingredient in Mounjaro and Zepbound) and liraglutide (the active ingredient in Saxenda and Victoza).

 Prices for injectable liraglutide from Henry are the same as injectable semaglutide, and liraglutide is not available orally.
 Pricing for tirzepatide is a little higher, and tirzepatide is available as an injection or dissolving tablet.